You can target users who use a specific browser or specific browser options when they visit your page.

 Pre-built Audience: Use the pre-built audience if you want to target only visitors who use a specific browser to visit your site.
 For example, if you are offering a Chrome extension, you would target only Chrome users.

-When setting up your activity, select the browser from the audience drop-down list.
+When setting up your activity, select the browser from the drop-down list.

 This option targets the activity only to visitors who use the specified browser.

-Customized Browser Audience Rule: A customized audience enables you to target multiple browsers, or to set up rules or exclusions for specific browsers, browser versions, or browser languages.
-This provides significant flexibility when targeting a campaign based on browser attributes.
+Customized Browser Audience Rule: A customized audience lets you target multiple browsers, or to set up rules or exclusions for specific browsers, browser versions, or browser languages.
+This functionality provides significant flexibility when targeting an activity based on browser attributes.